Honolulu Fish Co Nigiri & Maki Roll Sushi Instructions

-Prepare for sushi by setting aside ½ cup of sushi rice vinegar.
-This flavoring ingredient will be added to the hot rice immediately after cooking. lb (454gm) of rice will cover nine full sheets of nori (9 maki rolls).
-This count of maki rolls might serve as a measuring unit to estimate the number of nigiri and temaki rolls possible can be gauged by this measure of rice to nori.
+Prepare by setting aside ½ cup of sushi rice vinegar.
+This flavoring ingredient will be added to the hot rice immediately after cooking.
+1 lb (454gm) of rice will cover 3 - 4 full sheets of nori.
+The amount of maki, nigiri and temaki rolls possible can be gauged by this measure of rice to nori.

 Rinse the rice to remove excess starch from the grains and avoid gummy texture results.
 Hand stir the rice in a bowl with ample water and change the cloudy liquid several times.
 You might also use a fine mesh strainer to stir the grains with your hands under running water until the water runs clear.
 Rinsing also allows the rice to absorb water for a more plump grain that will cook more evenly.

 Cook the rice.
 For the best stovetop results boil at medium heat with a closed lid until reaching a boil.
 Allow a rice to remain at this boil for two minutes before lowering the heat for another 3 minutes.
 Bring the heat to a lower simmer for the final five to seven minutes.Mix the Sushi Rice vinegar into the hot cooked rice on a large flat plate or platter.
 Let it cool at room temperature for 1-2 hours.
 Once cooled to room temperature set aside and cover with cloth or paper towel until all sushi making ingredients are prepared for assembly.
 Do not store the seasoned rice in the refrigerator prior to making sushi. .

-Nigiri SushiOverload the sushi mold compartments with sushi rice and gently press to compact into dense cubes.Lightly wet the sushi mold and fingertips with water or sushi vinegar to prevent rice sticking.
-Rice can instantly be released from mold and topped with fresh cut fish slices.
+Nigiri SushiOverload the sushi mold compartments with sushi rice and gently press to compact into dense cubes.Lightly wet both the sushi mold and your fingertips with water or sushi vinegar to prevent rice sticking.
+Rice can instantly be released from mold and topped with fresh cut fish.

 Temaki SushiLay half sheet of nori (cut from full sheet) and lay on a flat surface with the rough side facing up.
 Place one serving of sushi rice at the center of the nori and evenly spread outwards.
 Cover only half of the nori sheet leaving the other half exposed.
-On a dish or in your hand spread the sushi rice with a paddle or spoon as freely as you like.
-Orient the nori in hand to next load ingredients and roll into a cone shape.
+On a dish or in your hand spread the sushi rice with a paddle or spoon.
+Orient the nori in hand to load fill ingredients and roll into a cone shape.
 Arrange the strips of ingredients on the rice diagonally and more generously towards cone opening.
-Wrap the blank half of the nori sheet around to complete the cone.
+Wrap the bare half of the nori sheet around to complete the cone.